 For best results, plant pansies close together, and offer a bit of shade.
 Removing flowers when young will encourage the plant to keep growing upwards, increasing stem length.
-Pansies genetically can't get super tall, but these can grow to a respectable height, tall enough for use in low design work.
+Pansies genetically can't get super tall, but these can grow to a respectable height (about 12"), tall enough for use in low design work.
+Offering cover in the form of high or low tunnels also encourages long stems.

 Pansies last very well when cut, it is simply the height that may take some skill to achieve.